beejjorgensen/cs344_curriculum/week05/quiz-5.md

 You malloc some memory and free it more than once.

-You free memory without malloc()ing it.
+You free memory without malloc'ing it.

 You forget to malloc memory before using it.